danvolsky-source/UrbanPulse-Berlin/CONTRIBUTING.md

-# Contributing to Berlin Real Estate Analytics
+# Contributing to UrbanPulse

-Thank you for your interest in contributing to the Berlin Real Estate Analytics project!
+Thank you for your interest in contributing to the UrbanPulse project!
 This document provides guidelines and best practices for contributing code, documentation, and improvements to the platform.

 ---